nelsonmaia/daily-bug-amp/README.md

 $ npm start
 ```

+Configure the file .env to point to your Auth0 instance. ([envtemplate](.envtemplate))

 Try the demo at [http://localhost:8002/](http://localhost:8002/).

-## Contributing

-Please see [the CONTRIBUTING file](CONTRIBUTING.md) for information on contributing to the AMP Project, and [the DEVELOPING file](DEVELOPING.md) for documentation on the AMP library internals and [hints how to get started](DEVELOPING.md#starter-issues).

 ## License

-The AMP HTML Access Demo is made by the [AMP Project](https://www.ampproject.org/), and is licensed under the [Apache License, Version 2.0](LICENSE).
+The AMP HTML Access Demo is made by Nelson Matias based on the [AMP Project](https://www.ampproject.org/), the sample is based on  [AMP Access](https://github.com/ampproject/amphtml/blob/master/extensions/amp-access/amp-access.md).

+This is a sample code and shouldn't be used for Production Environments